 It is British Science Week!

 It is our intent to give all children a strong understanding of the world around them whilst equipping them with the skills and knowledge to help them think scientifically.
 We encourage children to be inquisitive and we strive to foster a healthy curiosity about our universe, whilst ensuring children gain an understanding of scientific processes.
 We strive to ensure children are equipped with an understanding of the use and implications of Science, today and for the future.
 We aim to equip pupils with the skills to work scientifically, asking and answering their own questions through using a range different enquiry types.
-From Early Years to Year 6, our pupils will build up a knowledge, through revisiting key areas and building upon previous learning- embedding procedural knowledge into the long term memory.
+From Early Years to Year 6, our pupils will build up a knowledge, through revisiting key areas and building upon previous learning- embedding procedural knowledge into the long-term memory.
 Our aim for every child is to leave with a strong core of scientific knowledge, learnt and secured through a range of different experiences.
 Each unit will be explored in an investigative approach, and the knowledge developed appropriately as they move through the school (refer to Science Progression of Skills Grid).
-Our Science covers the main principles of biology, chemistry and physics through a variety of engaging units.
+Our Science covers the main principles of biology, chemistry and physics through a variety of engaging units and supported by the comprehensive Pzaz Science scheme.

 In ensuring high standards of teaching and learning in Science, we implement a curriculum that is progressive throughout the whole school.
 Science is taught regularly, focusing on knowledge and skills stated in the National Curriculum.
 All children will be taught how to make predictions, observe experiments, record results and create conclusions in a progressive manner as they move through our school.
 This is further enhanced through opportunities for learning outside the classroom and educational trips.
 Scientific vocabulary is introduced and revisited regularly to develop language acquisition, embedding as the unit progresses and children move through school (refer to Science Vocabulary Doc).
 Scientific knowledge and enquiry skills are developed with increasing depth and challenge as children move through the year groups.
 The sequence of lessons produced by teachers helps to embed scientific knowledge and skills, with each lesson building on previous learning and activities are effectively differentiated so that all children have an appropriate level of support and challenge.
 Overviews give teaching staff guidance to ensure that they are equipped with secure scientific subject knowledge and a chronological understanding of previous learning.
 They are given a bank of ideas to support all enquiry types and are made aware of possible scientific misconceptions which the children may face.